The Hagedorn-type structure of the non-perturbative gluon pressure within the mass gap approach to QCD: High-temperature expansion. The polynomial structure

 where

 It is easy to show that the expressions (6.1) and (7.1) are the same, because of the relations $P'_1(T) = (\pi^2 / 6) T^2 - P_1 (T), \ \int^{\infty}_0 (\dd \omega \omega / e^{\beta\omega} -1) = (\pi^2 / 6) T^2$, where the integral $P_1 (T)$ is explicitly given in eq.~(3.2).
-At moderately high temperatures up to approximately a few $T_c$ the exact functional dependence on the mass gap $\Delta^2$ and temperature $T$ of the gluon pressure (7.1) remains rather complicated.
+At moderately high temperatures up to approximately a few $T_c$ the exact functional dependence on the mass gap $\Delta^2$ and temperature $T$ of the NP gluon pressure (7.1) remains rather complicated.
 From fig. 1 it follows that the NP effects due to the mass gap are still important up to rather high temperature, estimated as $(4-5)T_c$.
 The gluon pressure has a polynomial character in integer powers of $T$ up to $T^2$ at very high temperatures only (see below).
 As mentioned above, it is related to the corresponding asymptotic of the gluon mean number (3.6).
 In the high-temperature limit $T \rightarrow \infty \ (\beta = T^{-1} \rightarrow 0)$, the gluon mean number $N_g(\beta, \omega)$ can be reproduced by the corresponding series in powers of $(\beta\omega)$ if the variable $\omega$ is restricted, namely

 with the corresponding replacements $\omega \rightarrow \omega', \bar \omega$.
-It is worth noting in advance that in what follows for our purpose it is sufficient to keep only the positive powers of $T$ in the evaluation of the high-temperature expansion for the gluon pressure (7.1).
-Let us also remind that calculated finally terms not depending on temperature (if any) should be omitted, by definition \cite{12}.
+It is worth noting in advance that in what follows for our purpose it is sufficient to keep only the positive powers of $T$ in the evaluation of the high-temperature expansion for the NP gluon pressure (7.1).
 Omitting all these tedious derivations, which can be explicitly found in \cite{8,10}, the high-temperature expansion for the gluon pressure (7.1) up to the leading and next-to-leading orders, is as follows: